 When both restricted and unrestricted fund balances are available for use, it is the Library's policy to use restricted fund balance first, then unrestricted fund balance.
 However, the Library reserves the right to use unrestricted fund balance first.
 Furthermore, committed fund balances are reduced first, followed by assigned amounts, and then unassigned amounts when expenditures are incurred for purposes for which amounts in any of those unrestricted fund balance classifications can be used.

-It is the Board of Trustees intent to utilize the Public Improvement Fund's restricted balance as follows:
+It is the Board of Trustees intent to utilize the Public Improvement Fund's restricted balance as set forth in the governmental funds' balance sheet.